Herbie Teope is joining The Kansas City Star to cover Chiefs, Mahomes, Reid & Co.

 Before his honorable discharge from the military in 2006, Teope enjoyed a 20-year active duty career in the Army, serving as a drill sergeant, air defense artilleryman and military paralegal.

-Veteran KC sportswriter Blair Kerkhoff will also remain solidly in the mix around 1 Arrowhead Drive.
-He’ll continue to cover the team with Teope and McDowell but will focus more heavily on building out The Star’s daily SportsBeat KC podcast.
+Veteran KC sportswriter Blair Kerkhoff will continue to cover the Chiefs with Teope and McDowell but will focus more heavily on The Star’s daily SportsBeat KC podcast.

-The Star’s SportsBeat KC podcast has doubled its downloads this summer.
-With Kerkhoff as host and a lineup featuring KC Star columnists Sam Mellinger and Vahe Gregorian, The Star’s beat writers and some special guests, SportsBeat KC features a heavy daily dose of Chiefs talk.

 Teope and McDowell will be regular contributors to the podcast as well as The Star’s lineup of video coverage surrounding the Chiefs.